tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

   - They have discipline and are self-motivated
   - They listen even if they disagree
   - They look for ways to improve when things don't go according to plan.
+  - **EI is about figuring out how to apply, adapt, and deliver based on the needs of the person we're with and what stage of the process they're in**

+# EI Rewiring Process
+- Own it, Face it, Feel it, Ask it, Drive it
+- sometimes, our sub-conscious mind causes us to try and validate our emotional response consciously.
+For example, if you're not feeling great, you might be looking for ways that the day is bad or getting worse.
+- power of pause: pausing after someone's answered a question of said something (for dramatic effect) to encourage them to draw upon their sub-conscious mind and bring deeper thoughts/feelings to the conversation.
+- Identify our own belief and values

 # Emotional intelligence: the four skills
 - A Different perspective on Emotional Intelligence from Daniel Goleman